separate-strings/separate-strings.github.io/about/index.md

 Matthias as been working with electronics for 30 years, and programming for digital signal processing for 10 years, his experience as a performing musician and as sound engineer give him a unique insight into the making of intuitive user interfaces.
 As a result, he is a pioneer in polyphonic guitar effects with the PARADIS guitar, and is the inventor of Gibson's Digital Echoplex.
 Now, as a software programmer, he is working on inventions that would have been impractical or impossible using hardware.

 </div>
-<br><br>

 <i> ABOUT THE WEBSITE CREATORS </i>

-<br>Moenika Chowdhury is a Music & Technology and Computer Science student at Stevens Institute of Technology in Hoboken, New Jersey.
+<br><b>Moenika Chowdhury</b> is a Music & Technology and Computer Science student at Stevens Institute of Technology in Hoboken, New Jersey.
 She is a musician with a passion for web development and building digital experiences.
 When approached with designing this website she went for a clean layout with a clear mission statement where Matthias could display his accomplishments and insight.
-She can be contacted at <i>mchowdh1@stevens.edu</i> for more information and inquiries. </br>
+She can be contacted at <i>mchowdh1@stevens.edu</i> for more information and inquiries.

-<br>Ricky Graham is a professor at Stevens Institute of Technology [ADD INFO]</br>
+<br><b>Ricky Graham</b> is a professor at Stevens Institute of Technology [ADD INFO]